skbly7/django-cas2/PROXY_AUTHENTICATION.md

 sslVersion=all
 ```

-Then start stunnel as root.
+Then start stunnel as root if you want to serve on the 443 port.
+You could
+choose a higher port number and configure your system accordingly instead.
 ```
 sudo stunnel stunnel.conf
 ```